ray-project/ray-llm/README.md

 The backend dependencies are heavy weight, and quite large.
 We recommend using the official `anyscale/aviary` image.
 Installing the backend manually is not a supported usecase.

-## Running the Aviary Frontend locally
+## Running Aviary Explorer locally

 The frontend is a [Gradio](https://gradio.app/) interface that allows you to interact with the models in the backend through a web interface.
 The Gradio app is served using [Ray Serve](https://docs.ray.io/en/latest/serve/index.html).

-To run the Aviary frontend locally, you need to set the following environment variable:
+To run the Aviary Explorer locally, you need to set the following environment variable:

 ```shell
 export AVIARY_URL=<hostname of the backend, eg. 'http://localhost:8000'>